-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Plan physicians must provide or arrange your care and you must be hospitalized in a Plan facility. - Under High Option, we have no calendar year deductible for In-Network services. - Under Standard Option, the calendar year deductible for Participating Providers is \$500 per person (\$1,000 per family).
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Plan physicians must provide or arrange your care and you must be hospitalized in a Plan facility. - Under High Option, we have no calendar year deductible for in-network services. - Under Standard Option, the calendar year deductible for Participating Providers is \$500 per Self Only (\$1,000 per Self Plus One enrollment, or \$1,000 per Self and Family enrollment).
 The calendar year deductible applies to almost all benefits in this section.
 We added "(No deductible)" to show when the calendar year deductible does not apply. - Under both High and Standard Options, you must use Plan Providers in order to receive innetwork benefit coverage. - Be sure to read Section 4, Your costs for covered services for valuable information about how costsharing works.
 Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - The amounts listed below are for the charges billed by the facility (i.e., hospital or surgical center) or ambulance service for your surgery or care.
 Any costs associated with the professional charge (i. e., physicians, etc.) are in Sections 5(a) or (b). - YOUR PHYSICIAN MUST GET PRIOR APPROVAL FOR HOSPITAL STAYS.
 Please refer to Section 3 to be sure which services require prior approval.

-Benefit Description You pay Inpatient hospital High Option Standard Option Room and board, such as \$100 per day copay up to \$500 \$100 per day copay up to \$500 Ward, semiprivate, or intensive care accommodations per admission per admission General nursing care Meals and special diets Note: If you want a private room when it is not medically necessary, you pay the additional charge above the semiprivate room rate.
-Other hospital services and supplies, such as: Nothing Nothing Operating, recovery, maternity, and other treatment rooms Prescribed drugs and medicines Diagnostic laboratory tests and X-rays Administration of blood or blood products • Dressings, splints, casts, and sterile tray services Medical supplies and equipment, including oxygen Anesthetics, including nurse anesthetist services Medical supplies, appliances, medical equipement and any covered items billed by a hospital for use at home or take home items
+D 6.1 D 1.1 Benefit Description pay Inpatient hospital High Option Standard Option Room and board, such as \$100 per day copay up to \$500 \$100 per day copay up to \$500 Ward, semiprivate, or intensive care accommodations per admission per admission General nursing care Meals and special diets Note: If you want a private room when it is not medically necessary, you pay the additional charge above the semiprivate room rate.
+Other hospital services and supplies, such as: Nothing Nothing Operating, recovery, maternity, and other treatment rooms Prescribed drugs and medicines Diagnostic laboratory tests and X-rays Administration of blood or blood products • Dressings, splints, casts, and sterile tray services Medical supplies and equipment, including oxygen • Anesthetics, including nurse anesthetist services Medical supplies, appliances, medical equipment and any covered items billed by a hospital for use at home or take home items